QingliGuo/Low-pass-mut/README.md

 # Variant Calling & Filtering Pipeline for Low-Pass WGS Data

-This Snakemake pipeline performs **variant calling using [Octopus](https://luntergroup.github.io/octopus/)**, followed by **multi-step filtering with [ANNOVAR](https://annovar.openbioinformatics.org/en/latest/)** against several population databases, and finally generates mutation matrices for downstream analysis, such as our MSI prediction tool **[MILO](https://github.com/QingliGuo/MILO)**.
-This pipeline is designed for low-pass DNA sequencing data and tested on SLURM-based HPC clusters.
+This Snakemake pipeline performs **variant calling using [Octopus](https://luntergroup.github.io/octopus/)** from BAM files, followed by **multi-step filtering with [ANNOVAR](https://annovar.openbioinformatics.org/en/latest/)** against several population databases, and finally generates mutation matrices for downstream analysis, such as our MSI prediction tool **[MILO](https://github.com/QingliGuo/MILO)**.
+This pipeline is designed for low-pass DNA sequencing data (GRCh37/hg19) and tested on SLURM-based HPC clusters.

 ---